Last Updated on May 16, 2022 by Anne-Marie

 Can I make this soup in a slow cooker?

-Yes, you can make slow cooker potato soup.
+Yes, you can make this recipe into a crockpot potato soup recipe.

 1. Cook the bacon, celery, onion, and garlic in a pan on the stovetop.